rmnldwg/lydata/2023-isb-multisite/README.md

 The way the data was collected is a bit tricky: Generally, they report the number of nodes in an LNL that were investigated or positive (depending on the column one looks at).
 But if multiple levels were resected and investigated en bloc, they wrote the finding in each LNL and appended a letter to the number.
 So, if LNL I was resected together with LNL II and they found in total 10 nodes, they would write `LNL I: 10a` and `LNL II: 10a`.

 Additionally, if extracapsular extension was found, they would add 100 to the number.
-And if parts of an LNL were resected with another LNL, but another part of the LNL was investigated on its own, they would write something like `12 + 4b`.
+And if parts of an LNL were resected with another LNL but another part of the LNL was investigated on its own, they would write something like `12 + 4b`.

 ---